department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2022-09-profile-editing-evaluation/conversation-guide.md

 - Note what changes they made so you can guide them to correcting them at the end of the session, if needed.
 - Did any alerts get triggered during their updates?  “e.g. Are you sure?”

-## Second Task: Reverse any unwanted changes in contact information - 5 minutes
+## Second Task: Remove information added - 3 minutes
-- Let’s go back to your contact information and make sure it is all actually accurate and the way you want it.
+- Let’s remove all the information you added now.

 ## Third Task: Update notification settings - 5 minutes
-Next, I’ll have you update your VA notification settings.
+Next, I’ll have you update the notification settings.
 If they’re already set the way you want them, go ahead and change them anyway, and then set them back the way you want them.

 ### Things to watch for:
 - Did the participant encounter any challenges in navigating to notification settings?